OpenKnowledgeMaps/Headstart/README.md

 ## Showcases

-* [PLOS Search Visualization](http://openknowledgemaps.org/mozfest): This prototype creates a visualization on the fly based on a user's PLOS search.
+* [Open Knowledge Maps](http://openknowledgemaps.org/): Creates a visualization on the fly based on a user's PLOS search.
-* [Open Knowledge Maps](http://openknowledgemaps.org): A working prototype for the field of educational technology.
+* [Overview of Educational Technology](http://openknowledgemaps.org/educational-technology): A working prototype for the field of educational technology.
 * [Conference Navigator 3](http://halley.exp.sis.pitt.edu/cn3/visualization.php?conferenceID=131) [registration required]: An adaptation of Head Start for the conference scheduling system CN3.
 This version enables users to schedule papers directly from the visualization.
 Scheduled papers and recommended papers are highlighted.
 * [Organic Edunet portal](http://organic-edunet.eu/en/#/recommended): Overview of recommended resources in the Organic Eudnet portal.

 ## Background

-The visualization is based on readership co-occurrence in Mendeley.
 More information can be found in the following papers:

 Kraker, P., Schlögl, C. , Jack, K. & Lindstaedt, S. (2015).
 [Visualization of Co-Readership Patterns from an Online Reference Management System](http://arxiv.org/abs/1409.0348).
 Journal of Informetrics, 9(1), 169–182. doi:10.1016/j.joi.2014.12.003